strohel/PyBayes/README.rst

 .. [#alternate_install] http://docs.python.org/install/#alternate-installation

-**And you're done!** However, if you want PyBayes to be *considerably faster*, please read following section.
+**And you're done!** However, if you want PyBayes to be *considerably faster*, please read the following section.

 Advanced installation options
 -----------------------------